rozbb/draft-waict-transparency/draft-waict-transparency.md

 ### Signaling transparency to the User

-To enable transparency, a Site must register with the Enrollment Server, giving it the Site's desired Log.
+To enable transparency, a Site must register with the Enrollment Server, giving it the Site's desired Log(s).
 Each User is responsible for maintaining a reasonably up-to-date copy of the list of enrolled Sites (this can be done, e.g., by browser bundling and/or periodic polling).

 Specifically, the information that must be conveyed to a user is a mapping of Site origin to a list of Logs.
 The specific format of this is out of scope.
 Additional information MAY be included in the entries of the mapping, such as a list of authorized signers for manifests presented by the Site.